-But in bankruptcy, there are still treatment options.
-Chapter 7 can help discharge older income tax debt, as long as it meets a few qualifications.
-Kain + Henehan knows the rules and requirements of discharging tax debt and can analyze what can be discharged in a chapter 7.
+In bankruptcy, there are solutions that address what is allowed when it comes to tax debt.
+For example, chapter 7 can help discharge older income tax debt, as long as it meets a few qualifications.
+At Kain + Henehan, we know the rules and requirements of discharging tax debt and can analyze what can be discharged in a chapter 7 filing.

-Chapter 13 is probably the most effective method of dealing with tax debt, especially if your tax debt is newer or your tax returns might not have been filed on time.
+Chapter 13 is often the most effective method of dealing with tax debt, especially if your tax debt is newer or your tax returns might not have been filed on time.
+For instance, a chapter 13 bankruptcy allows you to make one payment a month to your trustee, and the trustee distributes the funds to the IRS, the Minnesota State Revenue, mortgage lenders or landlords and your general creditors.
+A simple payment plan is less stressful, easier to track, and designed around your ability to pay.

-Your consultation can be completed virtually, via phone, or in person at one of our two offices in Eagan and St. Cloud.
+Your consultation can be completed virtually, via phone, or in person at one of our two offices in Mendota Heights and St. Cloud.

 We’ll confirm and finalize your paperwork.
 Once you’re ready, you’ll sign off on your bankruptcy filing.